ivan-jb-mak/ivan-jb-mak/README.md

 * 🎓 Full Stack Developer and Mechatronics Engineering Graduate
-* 🔭 Currently working on a twitter-clone using TypeScript, GraphQL, React, Apollo-Client, and PostgreSQL
+* 🔭 Currently working on a 2021 twitter-clone using TypeScript, GraphQL, React, Apollo-Client, and PostgreSQL
 * 🌱 Currently discovering and learning new technologies to create innovative applications!
-* 😄 Pronouns: He/Him
 <br />

 ### 💻 Languages and Frameworks